Life is constantly changing. Although it might not feel like it sometimes.

 Having a Self Reflection Day once a year has really helped me appreciate how far I’ve come and plan for my and my family’s future.

-Here are the basic components to creating your very own Self Reflection Day:
+Here are the basic components of creating your very own Self Reflection Day:

 - Pick a day – it doesn’t matter if it’s once a year, every 6 months or once a quarter, pick a day and schedule it into your calendar.